 - 1. Plug in the T.O.V.A. flash drive.
-(For safety, this script will only work for USB Flash drives labeled tova8, TOVA9, or TOVATEST.
+(For safety, this script will only work for USB Flash drives or SD cards labeled tova8, TOVA9, or TOVATEST.
 You can use any 500 MB or larger flash drive, but you will need to first change the drive label.) - 2.
-Go to /Applications/TOVA/utilities or use Spotlight to find the Update_Flash_Drive.command script, and open it. - 3.
+Go to /Applications/TOVA/utilities or use Spotlight to find the Update\Flash\Drive.command script, and open it. - 3.
 A Terminal window will open and build the T.O.V.A. flash drive.
 This will take several minutes. - 4.
-The final step will ask for your password to authorize writing to our flash drive.
-Please type it at the "Password:" prompt; your typing is not shown on the screen for security. - 5.
 If there is an error message, you should copy it and send it to us in a Tech Support Request.
-Otherwise, you can close the Terminal when the script says, "Flash drive updated to PTE version...".
+Otherwise, you can close the Terminal when the script says, "Finished!".